EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

-The establishment of a new entity (possibly a legal structure such as an ERIC) who would have responsibility for commissioning (e.g. contracting or framework agreements) Core and Supported Resources.
+The establishment of a new entity (possibly a legal structure such as an ERIC) who would have responsibility for commissioning (e.g. contracting or framework agreements) Core and Supported Resources, as shown in Figure 20.
+The pros and cons of this approach are outline in Table 10.

 <img src="GovernanceStructure/media/image9.png" style="width:5.42442in;height:2.70833in" />